Government City College, Hyderabad

-Government City College(ప్రభుత్వ సిటీ కళాశాల) (Autonomous), Hyderabad is an Under Graduate and Post-Graduate autonomous college located in Hyderabad.
+Government City College (ప్రభుత్వ సిటీ కళాశాల) Hyderabad is an Under Graduate and Post-Graduate autonomous college located in Hyderabad.
 The campus is one of the oldest Heritage structures in Hyderabad.
 Government City College has been re-accredited with 'A++' grade and 3.67 CGPA by National Assessment and Accreditation Council in its IV Cycle.
 It has been conferred with autonomy by the University Grants Commission, Osmania University and the Telangana State Government since 2004.
 The college has adopted CBCS since the academic year 2014–15.
 Its centenary celebrations were observed with cultural programmes on 25, 26 and 27 August 2022.